10 Best Sites to Buy Facebook Followers (2026)

 Check the follower profiles, not just the count

 Facebook followers are public accounts, so the real-vs-fake tell is the profile itself.
 Open a sample of new followers.
 Real ones have a name, a photo, a posting history, friends, and an account age measured in years.
 Fake batches are days-old eggs with no posts and cloned cover images.
-When we test, we open profiles and look for a lived-in history.
+Open a handful of profiles and look for a lived-in history before you trust the count.

 - 02